The Academy

 • The Basic Correctional Officer Academy (BCOA) is 13 weeks long and is located in Galt, CA.

-• To attend the academy, you must complete the selection process and accept an institution assignment.
+• Once you complete the selection process and accept an institution assignment you will be assigned an academy date.

-• If you live more than 30 miles from the academy (one way), you have the option of living on-site at no cost or off-site at your own expense.
+• You have the option of living on-site at no cost or off-site at your own expense.
 You may leave the grounds from the end of the scheduled duty day on Friday until the start of the scheduled duty hours on Monday.
 All attending cadets will be provided meals during the academy.

-• Each cadet will need $1,300 to $1,500 to buy required uniforms, equipment/accessories, athletic gear, and school supplies.
-Once you graduate and report to your institution, you will be eligible to receive an annual uniform allowance of up to $1,000.
+• Each cadet will need to buy required uniforms, equipment/accessories, athletic gear, and school supplies prior to arrival.
+The items will cost approximately $2000 to $3000.
+Once you graduate and report to your institution, you may be eligible to receive an annual uniform allowance of up to $1,000.

 Cadets receive pay, housing, and meals during the academy.